Matilda De Angelis: Career

 In 2020, she was in the main cast of the HBO television miniseries The Undoing and starred in the Netflix original film Rose Island, directed by Sydney Sibilia.
 For her role in Rose Island she was awarded the David di Donatello for Best Supporting Actress.

 De Angelis co-hosted the first date of the Sanremo Music Festival 2021 alongside Amadeus.
 The same year she acted in Italian films A Bookshop in Paris and Atlas, the latter for which she was awarded Best Actress at the Taormina Film Fest.
 In 2022 she acted in Robbing Mussolini and starred alongside Liev Schreiber in the film adaptation of Ernest Hemingway's novel with the same name Across the River and into the Trees.
 The same year she collaborated on the third single "Litoranea" from Elisa's studio album Ritorno al futuro/Back to the Future, being De Angelis first certified song by FIMI.

 In 2023 she played the lead role in the Italian miniseries The Law According to Lidia Poët, for which she received a Nastro d'argento award nomination for best actress, and which won the award for Best Crime Series.
-Between 2023 and 2024 she acted in the lead role of Amazon Prime Video television series Citadel: Diana.
+Between 2023 and 2024, she acted in the lead role of Amazon Prime Video television series Citadel: Diana.

-In 2024 she was cast in Luc Besson's Dracula: A Love Tale, which is set to be released in 2025.

-In 2025 she played the leading role in Siblings (La vita da grandi), directed by Greta Scarano, and in Mario Martone's Fuori, which premiered at the 78th Cannes Film Festival.
+In 2025, she played a vampire in Luc Besson's Dracula and played the leading role in Siblings (La vita da grandi), directed by Greta Scarano, and in Mario Martone's Fuori, which premiered at the 78th Cannes Film Festival.
+She participated in the 2026 Winter Olympics opening ceremony, held in Milan's San Siro stadium.

 Personal life

-Her mother chose the name Matilda for her after the Natalie Portman character in Léon: The Professional.
+De Angelis was named after Natalie Portman’s character in Léon: The Professional.

-Since 2022 De Angelis has been in a relationship with Alessandro De Santis, singer and frontman of musical duo Santi Francesi.
+Since 2022, De Angelis has been in a relationship with Alessandro De Santis, singer and frontman of musical duo Santi Francesi.
 They became engaged in 2024.
-She moved to Rome in 2014 and eventually to Milan to be with her partner.
+She moved to Rome in 2024 and eventually to Milan to be with her partner.